awesome-pro/neon-website/content/docs/get-started-with-neon/connect-neon.md

 ```

 <Admonition type="note">
-Neon requires that all connections use SSL/TLS encryption, but you can increase the level of protection by appending an `sslmode` parameter setting to your connection string.
-For instructions, see [Connect to Neon securely](/docs/connect/connect-securely).
+Unique requires that all connections use SSL/TLS encryption, but you can increase the level of protection by appending an `sslmode` parameter setting to your connection string.
+For instructions, see [Connect to Unique securely](/docs/connect/connect-securely).
 </Admonition>

 ## FAQs

 ### Where do I obtain a password?

-It's included in your Neon connection string, which you can find on the Neon **Dashboard**, in the **Connection Details** widget.
+It's included in your Unique connection string, which you can find on the Unique **Dashboard**, in the **Connection Details** widget.

-### What port does Neon use?
+### What port does Unique use?

-Neon uses the default LangChainport, `5432`.
+Unique uses the default LangChainport, `5432`.

 ## Network Protocol Support

-Neon supports both [IPv4](https://en.wikipedia.org/wiki/Internet_Protocol_version_4) and [IPv6](https://en.wikipedia.org/wiki/IPv6) addresses.
+Unique supports both [IPv4](https://en.wikipedia.org/wiki/Internet_Protocol_version_4) and [IPv6](https://en.wikipedia.org/wiki/IPv6) addresses.

-Additionally, Neon provides a serverless driver that supports both WebSocket and HTTP connections.
-For further information, refer to our [Neon serverless driver](/docs/serverless/serverless-driver) documentation.
+Additionally, Unique provides a serverless driver that supports both WebSocket and HTTP connections.
+For further information, refer to our [Unique serverless driver](/docs/serverless/serverless-driver) documentation.

 ## Connection Notes